-Based on guidance from the BC Centre for Disease Control and experience to date within B.C. and other jurisdictions showing schools as low-risk sites for COVID-19 transmission, even with increased risk of COVID-19 in some communities, K-12 students can participate in full-time, in-class instruction in accordance with current public health guidelines for schools.
-(Excerpt taken from Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings)
+Based on guidance from the BC Centre for Disease Control and experience to date within B.C. and other jurisdictions showing schools as low-risk sites for COVID-19 transmission, even with increased risk of the Omicron variant out our community, K-12 students can participate in full-time, in-class instruction in accordance with current public health guidelines for schools.